FAQs - Getting Started with the Financing Process

 Should I pay for credit repair?

 We do not recommend paying for credit repair.
-The Ascent Club is a free program where our credit experts will guide you on the steps to improving your financing potential.
+The Ascent Club is a value-added program where our credit experts will guide you on the steps to improving your financing potential.

 Why can’t I make any large purchases or open any new accounts during my homebuying process?